-Figure 5.11: TAZ level travel costs by income level and trip purpose for Corvallis with the 2010 CAMPO JEMnR model data
+Figure 5.11: TAZ-level travel costs by income level and trip purpose for Corvallis with the 2010 CAMPO JEMnR model data

-6.0 APPLICATABILITY TESTING
+6.0 APPLICABILITY TESTING

-We set out to develop TCI to handle different application contexts including trend monitoring, policy screening, and scenario assessments.
-The survey-based approach can be used to do trend monitoring, while the cluster-based approach is more geared towards the latter two types of applications.
-To demonstrate TCI in different types of applications and its applicability, we apply the two approaches in two sample applications, first to monitor the trend of travel costs between 1994 and 2011 for Portland, and then to evaluate outcomes from transportation scenarios for Corvallis.
+We set out to develop a Transportation Cost Index (TCI) that would apply in contexts including trend monitoring, policy screening, and scenario assessments.
+The survey-based approach can be used in trend monitoring, while the cluster-based approach is more useful for the latter two applications.
+To demonstrate the applicability of TCI in different situations, we apply the two approaches to two questions, first to monitor the trend of travel costs between 1994 and 2011 for Portland, and then to evaluate outcomes of transportation scenarios for Corvallis.